bombeleu/UnityVSHotkey/README.md

 This package is tested on Windows 8 using Visual Studio 2013 Community Edition with Visual Studio 2013 Tools for Unity and Unity v5.0.1f1.

-The Unity script works out of the box, just drag the UnityVSHotkey folder into your Assets folder.
+Assuming you have Visual Studio Tools for Unity in your Unity project, the Unity script works out of the box.
+Just drag the UnityVSHotkey folder into your Assets folder.
 You can now press CTRL-1 in Unity to focus VS (or open it if it isn't already).

+*Aside: If you don't have Visual Studio Tools for Unity, it will keep opening a new instance of VS each time you hit CTRL-1, since it's looking for a window with the title: "UnityVS.\<your-project-name\> - Microsoft Visual Studio".
+This code could be made more robust, I tried to get it to use the process name instead but I couldn't get a handle to the window.*

 To install the VS plugin, either go to the menu and select UnityVSHotkey -> Install VS Plugin or open the GoToUnity Visual Studio Extension in the UnityVSHotkey directory.
 The plugin can be deleted after installation.
 You can now press CTRL-1 in VS to focus Unity (it won't open if it isn't already).